A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Numerical results

 and the exact solution is $u(t, x, y) = \sin(t)\sin(2 \pi x)\sin(2 \pi y)$.
-This equation has periodic boundary conditions which were used to form the discrete periodic Laplacian with central differences bringing the equation in the generic form~\eqref{eq:genericlinearform}.
+This equation has periodic boundary conditions which were used to form the discrete periodic Laplacian with central differences bringing the equation into the generic form~\eqref{eq:genericlinearform}.